BrianPugh/cyclopts/docs/source/commands.rst

 Any leading or trailing underscore/hyphens will also be stripped.
 For example, ``def _foo_bar()`` will become the command ``foo-bar``.

-The name can be manually changed in the :meth:`command <cyclopts.App.command>` decorator:
+The name can be manually changed in the :meth:`@app.command <cyclopts.App.command>` decorator:

 .. code-block:: python